anjanik012/suto/README.md

 ### TO-DO

+* Try adding a D-Bus daemon that keeps the connection alive with the device
 * Use encrypted channels for communication
 * Clear unnecessary logging
 * Create a standalone executable which calls the module